-- The disciples witnessed the divinity of Jesus and were commanded to go and preach about His life, death, and resurrection to the world. - 2.
-Jesus assures the disciples and us that there will be intervention of the Holy Spirit to help. - Jesus precedes us into the Kingdom of the Father, assuring us that one day we will also be part of the glorious kingdom. - We remember that Jesus is seated at the right hand of the Father, and we repeat it every time we recite the Nicene Creed. - 5.
+- 1. The disciples witnessed the divinity of Jesus and were commanded to go and preach about His life, death, and resurrection to the world. - 2.
+Jesus assures the disciples and us that there will be intervention of the Holy Spirit to help. - 3.
+Jesus precedes us into the Kingdom of the Father, assuring us that one day we will also be part of the glorious kingdom. - 4.
+We remember that Jesus is seated at the right hand of the Father, and we repeat it every time we recite the Nicene Creed. - 5.
 Jesus cares for and about us, just like our parents.
 Jesus stayed with us as humans and showed us how to live a life that is pleasing to God.
 He walked with His disciples, strengthened them in faith, and guided them on the path they should walk.
 Jesus encourages his disciples to continue this practise.
 Reflection Questions - 1.
 When did the Ascension of Jesus Christ take place? - 2.
 The number 40 is an important number in the Bible.
 Can you find other events in the Bible that are tied to the number 40? - 3.
-Where in the Nicene creed do we acknowledge the ascension of our Lord?
+Where in the Nicene creed do we acknowledge the Ascension of our Lord?

+LESSON

+13

-The Fire of The Spirit Lesson Goals:
+The Fire of The Spirit

+Lesson Goals:

-- I can examine the meaning of the sprinkling of water. - I can describe and explain the tongues of fire. - I can understand the sending out to preach the universal gospel after Pentecost. - I can explain Apostolic Succession in relation to Pentecost.
+- I can examine the meaning of the sprinkling of water. - I can describe and explain the tongues of fire. - I can understand the sending out to preach the universal Gospel after Pentecost. - I can explain Apostolic Succession in relation to Pentecost.

 The Gift of the Holy Spirit The Feast of Pentecost (Siom Boorke in Syriac, Penticosthi in Malayalam) is celebrated each year on the fiftieth day after the Feast of the Resurrection of Christ (Qyamtha or Easter) and ten days after the Feast of the Ascension of Christ.
 It commemorates the descent of the Holy Spirit upon the Apostles and the manifestation of the Church.
 Being filled with the Holy Spirit, the Apostles begin to speak in other languages.
 At the time, there were many people from all over the world living in Jerusalem, and they were amazed that they could each hear the Apostles preach in their own native language.
 On the day of Pentecost, around three thousand people are baptised as they embrace the message of salvation through Christ through the preaching of the Apostles.
 The Feast also represents the revelation of the Holy Trinity.
 These events are detailed in Acts 2.
 Promises fulfilled Several times throughout Scripture, the faithful are promised the gift of the Holy Spirit.
 The Old and New Testaments are beautifully connected in the hope of the Holy Spirit.
-Learning Outcome Check Examine the meaning of the sprinkling of water.
+In the Old Testament, the prophets Joel, Jeremiah, and Ezekiel prophesied that the Lord would put His Spirit in the hearts of all His people rather than only the holy prophets and kings as in the old covenant.
+The prophet Learning Outcome Check Examine the meaning of the sprinkling of water.